YashSnew/notification-service/README.md

               -npm install

-⚙️ Configure Environment Variables
-    Create a .env file in the root directory and configure the following variables:

-          PORT=3000
-          MONGO_URI=mongodb://localhost:27017/notifications
-          KAFKA_BROKER=localhost:9092
-          KAFKA_TOPIC=notification-events

-  Make sure MongoDB and Kafka are running at the specified host/port, or update the values accordingly.

 🧪 Run MongoDB and Kafka (Docker - Recommended)
    If you don’t have Kafka or MongoDB installed locally, use Docker: